Man sitting on a lounge cuddling a white dog banner image

 • has died

-• is being kept at a different address in Eurobodalla Shire
+• is kept at a different address in the Eurobodalla

-• is being kept outside the Eurobodalla Shire area.
+• is kept outside the Eurobodalla Shire area.

-Menacing dogs: Must comply with the same control requirements as dangerous dogs outlined above, with one exception - menacing dogs do not need to be kept in a purpose-built enclosure at home.
+Menacing dogs: Owners must comply with the same control requirements as dangerous dogs; except they do not need to keep menacing dogs in a purpose-built enclosure at home.

 More information